 Delicious food and drink is available to purchase on site (takeout only).

 Our Hut 4 café offers seasonal hot and cold food, including freshly made sandwiches, salads, cakes and other baked goodies along with hot and cold beverages.
 The Hut 1 Kiosk will be offering ice cream and other snacks along with cold beverages.
 We also have a new pop-up takeaway café outside Block B. Our Block C coffee shop will be closed.

 You are also very welcome to bring a picnic and blanket to enjoy lunch outside.
 Deckchairs and picnic tables will be spread out in our beautiful, spacious grounds.

-Breastfeeding and bottle feeding are permitted anywhere on the Museum’s grounds, but should parents require more privacy, there is a feeding room located in Block C.
+Breastfeeding and bottle feeding are welcomed anywhere on the site, but should parents require more privacy, there is a feeding room located in Block C.

 Baby change facilities & Pushchair access